DSIN-INSA-Strasbourg/Hermes-doc/content/1. Hermes/13. Key concepts/_index.md

 ##### Cache only attributes

-[Datamodel](#servers-datamodel)'s attributes that will only be stored in cache, but won't be sent in events, nor used to diff with cache.
+[Datamodel](#server-datamodel) attributes that will only be stored in cache, but won't be sent in events, nor used to diff with cache.

 ##### Secrets attributes

-[Datamodel](#servers-datamodel)'s attributes that will contain sensitive data, like passwords, and must never be stored in cache nor printed in logs.
+[Datamodel](#server-datamodel) attributes that will contain sensitive data, like passwords, and must never be stored in cache nor printed in logs.
 They'll be sent to clients unless they're defined as [local attributes](#local-attributes) too.

 {{% notice style="note" %}}
-As those attributes are not cached, they'll be seen as added at EACH [server](#server)'s polling.
+As those attributes are not cached, they'll be seen as added at EACH [server](#server) polling.
 {{% /notice %}}

 ##### Local attributes

-[Datamodel](#servers-datamodel)'s attributes that won't be sent in events, cached or used to diff with cache but may be used in Jinja templates.
+[Datamodel](#server-datamodel) attributes that won't be sent in events, cached or used to diff with cache but may be used in Jinja templates.

-### Client's datamodel
+### Client datamodel

 Configuration of [data types](#data-type) that [client](#client) must handle, with their [attributes mapping](#attributes-mapping).
-The remote attribute name is the attribute name used on the [server's datamodel](#servers-datamodel).
+The remote attribute name is the attribute name used on the [server datamodel](#server-datamodel).

 {{% notice style="info" %}}
 If you're asking yourself why this mapping is necessary, here's why :

 1. it allow local data transformation via [Jinja filter](https://jinja.palletsprojects.com/en/3.1.x/templates/#filters) and [Attribute plugin](#attribute-plugin) on [client](#client).
-2. it allow re-using (and sharing) [client plugins](#client-plugin) without requiring any change to your [server's datamodel](#servers-datamodel) nor plugin code, but simply by changing [client](#client)'s configuration file.
+2. it allow re-using (and sharing) [client plugins](#client-plugin) without requiring any change to your [server datamodel](#server-datamodel) nor plugin code, but simply by changing [client](#client) configuration file.

 {{% /notice %}}

-The client's datamodel is built by specifying the following items :
+The client datamodel is built by specifying the following items :

 - Each [data types](#data-type) with :
   - its corresponding remote [data type](#data-type) name called `hermesType`